 - The health care provider was not reasonably careful

 - The patient suffered an injury

-- The patient's injury was caused by the healthcare professional's failure to provide the appropriate treatment
+- The patient's injury was caused by the health care professional's failure to be reasonably careful

 Medical negligence cases can be difficult to prove, so it is important to have experienced legal representation that can help you gather and sort through the evidence of your case.
-In order to prove that the healthcare provider deviated from the standard of care, you may need to have a doctor to testify as an expert witness.
-This can be difficult, because many healthcare professionals are unwilling to testify against their peers in medical malpractice cases.
-It is also important to obtain your medical records, which will help you prove that the healthcare provider's negligence caused your injuries.
+In order to prove that the health care provider deviated from the standard of care, you could need to have a doctor testify as an expert witness.
+This can be difficult, because many health care professionals are unwilling to testify against their peers in medical malpractice cases.
+It is also important to obtain your medical records, which will help you prove that the health care provider's negligence caused your injuries.